 Damage identification is a problem, which can be addressed at many levels.
 Stated in its most basic form, the objective is to ascertain simply if damage is present or not.
 One class of algorithms, which show considerable promise for this purpose, is grouped under the name novelty detection methods.
-The philosophy is simple; during the normal operation of a system or structure, measurements are recorded and features are extracted from data, which characterize the normal conditions.
-After training the diagnostic procedure in question, subsequent data can be examined to see if the features deviate significantly from the norm.
+The philosophy is simple; during the normal operation of a system or structure, measurement features are collected which characterize the normal conditions.
+After training the diagnostic in question, subsequent data can be examined to see if the features deviate significantly from the norm.
 That is, novelty detection is a technique for deciding if measurements from a system or structure indicate departure from previously established normal conditions.
 An alarm is signaled if the index value increased above a pre-determined threshold.

 Unfortunately, matters are seldom as simple as this.
-In reality, structures will be subjected to changing environmental and operational states such as varying temperature, moisture, and loading conditions affecting the measured features and the normal condition.
+In reality, structures will be subjected to changing environmental and operational states such as varying temperature, humidity, and loading conditions affecting the measured features and the normal condition.
 In this case, there may be a continuous range of normal conditions, and it is clearly undesirable for the novelty detector to signal damage simply because of a change in the environment or operation.
-In fact, these changes can often mask more subtle structural changes caused by damage (Sohn et al., 2001).
+In fact, these changes can often mask more subtle structural changes caused by damage.

 One approach to solving this problem is to measure parameters related to these environmental and operational conditions as well as the vibration features over a wide range of these varying conditions to characterize the normal conditions.
-The normal conditions can be then parameterized to reflect the different environmental and operational states.
-A novelty detector, which does not provide false indication of damage under changing environmental and operational conditions, is then built.
-On the other hand, there are cases where it is difficult to measure parameters related to the environmental and/or operational conditions.
+The normal conditions can be parameterized at different environmental and operational states.
+Then, a novelty detector, which does not provide false indication of damage under changing environmental and operational conditions, can be built.
+On the other hand, there are other cases where it is practically difficult to measure parameters related to the environmental and/or operational conditions.
 This paper addresses the later cases where no measurements are available for these natural variations.